yurkovak/LeetCode/README.md

 # HackerRank
-Solutions in C++ & Python 2 or 3 for LeetCode problems.
+Solutions in C++ & Python 3 for LeetCode problems.
 New problems will be continuously added.

 To compile a *C++* solution run:
 ```